-The Bank is likewise exposed to fair value interest rate risk due to its holdings of fixed rate government bonds as part of its financial assets at FVOCI portfolio.
+The Bank is likewise exposed to fair value interest rate risk due to its holdings of fixed rate government bonds as part of its financial assets at FVPL and at FVOCI portfolios.
 Market values of these investments are sensitive to fluctuations in interest rates.